Personal Statements

 (3) Be Personable

 As you now know, one of your goals as an applicant is to let admissions committees get to know you.
 It is just as important that they like you.
 Admissions committees are in no rush to admit applicants who are arrogant, pretentious, elitist, or rude.
 So the tone you use in your personal statement is important.
 Don’t assume that you need to use a formal tone just because you think lawyers write very formally.
 By using a formal tone, you are actually building a wall between yourself and the admissions committee—the opposite of what you should be doing.
 Aim for a more conversational (but not casual) tone so that the statement flows easily for the reader.
-Further, forget the big words that you think make you sound smart.
+Also, forget the big words that you think make you sound smart.
 They actually risk making you sound arrogant, pretentious, or even unintelligent (if used improperly).
 Strong writing conveys intelligence without the need for big words.

 (4) Tell a Story